xdjiangkai/LREN/README.md

 # LREN
-We provide a Tensorflow implementation of LREN: Low-Rank Embedded Network for Sample-Free Hyperspectral Anomaly Detection.
+We provide a Tensorflow implementation of LREN: Low-Rank Embedded Network for Sample-Free Hyperspectral Anomaly Detection (AAAI2021).

 Framework of LREN: